nxp-mcuxpresso/mcuxsdk-examples/secure-subsystem_examples/ele_derive_key/readme.md

 utilising the HKDF functionality, as well as how to derive keys for an Elliptic Curve Diffie-Hellman key exchange operation.

+## Warning
+Please note that HKDF flow depends on the revision of your chip.
+Expected inputs for various steps of HKDF have changed with chip revision A2.1.
+Below is a brief overview of the two variants.

+The change relates only to the HKDF Extract step.

+### For revisions A0 through A2:
+When initializing a key derivation context for any variant of `kAlgorithm_SSS_HKDF_*_EXTRACT` via `sss_sscp_derive_key_context_init()`, salt is to be passed as a key object.
+Next, when calling `sss_sscp_derive_key()` for the Extract step, the Input Keying Material (IKM) is passed as an input buffer.

+### For revision A2.1:
+The order and approach to passing salt and IKM are swapped compared to previous revisions.

+When initializing a key derivation context for any variant of `kAlgorithm_SSS_HKDF_*_EXTRACT` via `sss_sscp_derive_key_context_init()`, IKM is to be passed as a key object.
+Next, when calling `sss_sscp_derive_key()` for the Extract step, the salt is passed as an input buffer.

+This approach allows for keeping the IKM opaque (e.g. taking IKM from the result of an ECDH or SPAKE2+ operation).

+## Note
+By default, IAR's "Static clustering" optimization option is enabled in the IAR `release` targets.
+Compile flag `--no_clustering` has been added to the build to disable static clustering due to it causing erroneous execution of this example.

 ## Running the demo
 The following lines are printed to the serial terminal when the demo program is executed.
+The output shown is the output of the example with chip revision A2.1.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ELE Derive Key via SSSAPI Example